vnmorah/vnmorah.github.io/_posts/2021-11-29-planifica.md

 4. Repeat this every day of this week, at the end of the beginning of your working/studying day.
 It will help you to be ready for any unexpected challenges and to reassess how you are managing your time.

-💟Don't forget to like, comment, share & save this post.
 ---
 🇪🇸 Feliz lunes!
-Hoy es el último día de Novieebre y ya sé lo que muches están pensando: "Oh no, ya casi se fue el año y no he hecho nada."
+Hoy es el último día de Noviembre y ya sé lo que muches están pensando: "Oh no, ya casi se fue el año y no he hecho nada."

 También estoy segura de que esto no es verdad.
 Pero conozco bien la angustia que puede producir el fin de mes y del año.
 But I know well the overwhelm that the end of a month (and year) can produce.
 Así que trabajemos en reducir la ansiedad con este #desafío de la semana.